 Some countries require hauliers to have separate trailer insurance to that of the towing vehicle, which means a separate Green Card.

 It is not yet clear if the same rules will apply to tourists towing caravans, but it is possible.

 What will happen to my British passport?

-British passports that expire after March 29 2019 will continue to be valid as UK travel documents, but they will no longer be “European Union” passports.
+British passports that expire after Brexit will continue to be valid as UK travel documents, but they will no longer be “European Union” passports.
 That means you will lose the automatic right of free movement within the 27 countries that make up the EU.